aisyahrozi/aisyahrozi/src/blog/reflection/welcoming-new-year.md

 So for the time being, my current hobby is taking pictures and sometimes making reels of my kids school lunches (yea don't laugh).
 Yeah, I know sounds a bit ridiculous, tell me about it!

 **Work:** As far as work goes, well, I'm still with Laman7.
 We have evolved alot as a company and I've grown a lot as employee, manager, and partner.
 I'm grateful for Laman7 as it has provided and afforded us to move here.
-It's time to bring it to greater heights, and I know the road ahead is never smooth, but that is the reality of entrepreneurship.
+It's time to bring it to greater heights, and I know the road ahead is never smooth, but that is the reality of entrepreneurship. :blush: